Risk Awareness in HTN Planning: Risk-Aware HTN Planning

+For the risk-neutral attitude, Equation~\ref{equ:planExpectedUtility-segmentation} fails to hold.
+This arises due to the inherent inability of the linear utility function to support segmentation.
+It is worth mentioning that Koening et al. assert a linear utility function that allows segmentation~\cite{koenig1996modeling}.
+However, that assertion is not accompanied by proof, and we could not prove it either.
+Nevertheless, in accordance with utility theory, the risk-neutral attitude evaluates its choices based on the average value of each choice.
+Consequently, enumerating all trajectories of a plan can be equivalent to summing the average cost of the plan's operators.
+In other words, it is reasonable to postulate that the risk-neutral attitude evaluates the plan's expected utility by summing the expected utility of its constituent operators as follows.

-Another way to define the expected utility of plans is by using probabilities of success and utilities of actions~\cite{magnenat2012integration}.
-The assumption here is that each action has a probability of success and a utility.
-Then, the expected utility of a plan is a multiplication of two products.
-The first one is the success probability of all successful actions, such that the success probability of each action is either independent or it depends on some of the successful actions that were previously executed in the plan.
-The second product is the product of the utilities of all successfully executed utilities.
+Another way to define the expected utility of plans draws inspiration from~\cite{magnenat2012integration}, where probabilities of success and utilities of actions play a leading role.
+The assumption here is that each action has a probability of success and utility.
+Then, the expected utility of a plan is expressed as a multiplication of two products.
+The first one is the success probability of all successful actions, such that the success probability of each action is either independent or depends on some of the successful actions that were previously executed in the plan.
+The second product, on the other hand, is the product of the utilities of all successfully executed actions.